Links Between Air Quality and Economic Growth

 Pittsburg Case: Impact of Poor Air Quality on Health and Productivity

 Pittsburgh’s ongoing struggle to meet the National Ambient Air Quality Standards (NAAQS) for ozone and particulate matter has significant implications for air quality and economic growth.
-The RAND Corporation report[1] outlines that meeting these standards could lead to improved health outcomes in the region, with an estimated economic benefit of approximately $128 million and $488 million respectively.
+The RAND Corporation report[1] outlines that meeting these standards could lead to improved health outcomes in the region, with an estimated benefit of approximately $128 million and $488 million respectively.

 Additionally, achieving compliance with air quality standards could improve the economy by attracting more businesses to the area, evidenced by the potential addition of 1,900 jobs and an increase in industry output by $229 million related to ozone standards alone.